What is Dockerfile and How to Create a Dockerfile in 2025?

 MAINTAINER author_name

-How to Build a Docker Image and Docker Container Using Dockerfile?
+How do you build a Docker Image and Docker Container using Dockerfile?

-First of all, you should create a directory in order to store all the Docker images you build.
+First, you should create a directory to store all the Docker images you build.

 • Now, we will create a directory named ‘simplidocker’ with the command: